 The fourth line, yang, shows a person in a golden carriage, sent to relieve the person in the first line, but late in arriving.
 Although there is some delay, in the end there will be a fruitful partnership.

-The fifth line, yang, shows a regal person frustrated in his/her attempts.
-It is as if his/her nose and feet have been cut off.
+The fifth line, yang, shows a regal person frustrated in their attempts.
+It is as if their nose and feet have been cut off.
 Despite setbacks, the situation is still comfortable.
 This person is advised to be sincere, appealing to a higher power for support.

 The sixth line, yin, shows one entangled as if bound by creepers.
-A negative attitude will be a self-fulfilling prophecy; it is better to go forward with a positive attitude.
+This negativity will hold the subject back.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.